• Skip to primary navigation

 Labeled ingredients for vegan chili: canned beans, tomatoes, spices, onion, red pepper, lentils, corn, garlic, green chiles.

 • Lentils: I used small black beluga lentils.
 I like the way they hold their shape and mimic the texture ground beef.
-If you meal prepped a batch of my vegan ground beef, use that instead!
 You could also use green lentils or brown lentils, but I wouldn’t use red lentils in this recipe.
 They will fall apart and create a mushy situation.
-If you have red lentils consider making Vegan Cauliflower Soup with Red Lentils.

 • Canned beans: I used black beans and red kidney beans.
 Pinto beans are another good choice.
-Use what you have in your pantry.
-If I have only white beans, I usually make my vegan white bean chili which is also super tasty.
+If I have only white beans, I usually make my vegan white bean chili which is also hearty and tasty.

 • Canned tomatoes: A combination of diced and crushed tomatoes give this chili a thick base with tons of texture.
 Tomato sauce would be an ok substitute for the crushed tomatoes and if you only have tomato paste, thin it with a cup of vegetable stock before adding to the pot.